HFS FAQ

 Please make sure to exclude each operating system's files from the other, so that e.g. your Windows partition does not back up your Linux files or vice versa, to ensure that the HFS does not receive your data twice.
 For instructions on this please see how to exclude files and folders from backup.

-Please also note that the IBM Spectrum Protect software does not support cross-platform backup/restores, meaning that you should not attempt to back up data from two different operating systems in one account, nor to restore data backed up by one operating system to another.
+Please also note that the IBM Storage Protect software does not support cross-platform backup/restores, meaning that you should not attempt to back up data from two different operating systems in one account, nor to restore data backed up by one operating system to another.

-Why do Spectrum Protect passwords expire?
+Why do Storage Protect passwords expire?

 Backup client passwords expire 90 days after being set.
 It is generally good security practice to change passwords regularly and this setting forces users to change their password at least once a year.
 It also provides a limited safeguard to backups of machines made by users who then leave.